kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 ## Assumptions &amp; Notes
 I'm assuming that you understand a few things:

+This post is about both WordPress and RequireJS.
+Both have been around for awhile but RequireJS is relatively new at the time of this post's publish date; therefore, this post discusses RequireJS in more detail than WordPress.

+I do discuss some WordPress things in detail to make sure that things are clear, but not that much.
+So I'm assuming that you can get the job done when it comes to customizing WordPress.

-   * This post is a high-level discussion about taking a theme that's included in a default WordPress install and customizing it with a child theme, a well-defined WP best practice.
-This post assumes that you understand the very simple technical work required to create a child theme: if not, [the Child Theme docs in the WordPress Codex ](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress")clearly describes how it's done.
+All my initial RequireJS/WordPress work was done inside a child theme, a well-defined WP best practice, so I'm assuming you know how to do this.
+If not, [the Child Theme docs in the WordPress Codex](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress") clearly describes how it's done.

-   * I'm not assuming that you know either RequireJS or the Asynchronous Module Definition (AMD) specification that it's based upon, so I'll be using sample code to walk through the process.
-But it's only a walk-through and RequireJS can do much more than the tasks I describe.
-Therefore, I'm assuming that you have a passion for JS and have no problem reading up on a few things, such as the [RequireJS API](http://requirejs.org/docs/api.html "Read the RequireJS API") and the [AMD spec](https://github.com/amdjs/amdjs-api/wiki/AMD "Learn more about the Asynchronous Module Definition").
+While I do walk through RequireJS more than I do WordPress, it's only a walk-through.
+RequireJS can do much more than the tasks and so if you've read this far, I'm assuming that you know at least a little about RequireJS.

+If not, then I'm assuming that you're naturally curious about RequireJS and have no problem reading up on a few things to get better at it, starting eith the  [RequireJS API docs](http://requirejs.org/docs/api.html "Read the RequireJS API").

-There's only one thing to note: this post should *not* be looked as my stating that "WordPress is bad."
-WordPress is AWESOME and I will continue to use it, but was not the way to go in order to meet the RequireJS-related goal I set for myself with this redesign.
+An important thing to note: this post should *not* be looked as my stating that "WordPress is bad."
+WordPress is AWESOME and I will continue to use it, but was it not the way to go in order to meet the RequireJS-related goal I set for myself with this redesign.
 [I discuss this at great length in my site redesign post](/site-redesign-2013/#jekyll "Read about why kaidez.com switched from WordPress to Jekyll").

+And on a personal note: there were RequireJS things that I struggled with at both the beginning and the end of the redesign.
+I'm indebted to [Cary Landholt](https://twitter.com/carylandholt "visit Cary Landholt's Twitter page") for taking the time helping me at both points.
+His [YouTube screencasts](http://www.youtube.com/user/carylandholt "visit Cary Landholt's YouTube page") are worth a watch, specifically his RequireJS ones.
+You should also spend some time poking around his [GitHub repo](https://github.com/CaryLandholt "visit Cary Landholt's GitHub repo") for cool JavaScript stuff.

 That being said, let's start things off by describing RequireJS...
 <a name="what-is-requirejs"></a>
 ## What is RequireJS?
 RequireJS is a script loader that creates a JavaScript dependency management system within your website or web app.
-It's based on the previously-mentioned AMD spec which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.
+It's based on the [Asynchronous Module Definition (AMD) specification](https://github.com/amdjs/amdjs-api/wiki/AMD) which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.

 Generally speaking, a RequireJS setup consists of two parts:

-1. __Modules__: singular units of JavaScript code that execute either one task or a small group of closely-related tasks.
+1. __Modules__: single units of JavaScript code that execute either a single task or a small group of closely-related tasks.
 You can create multiple modules, with each module performing a different task or tasks.

-2. __Configurations__: settings you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly and without conflict.
+2. __Configurations__: settings you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly.

 The modules contain not only the code needed to run your task(s), but also references to the dependencies the code needs to run the task(s).
 These dependencies are things like the core jQuery library and plugins.